Jorge Ayala: Background

 Jorge Ayala was born in Cali, Colombia but grew up in Chicago.
-He spoke perfect English and was born with a distinctive high-pitched voice.
+In addition to his mother tongue of Spanish he also became fluent in English, which he spoke at a native level.
+Ayala was born with a distinctive high-pitched voice.

-While living in Chicago, he started off as a car mechanic for his father at General Motors.
-He soon became one of the biggest car thieves in the city, stealing cars for Chicago chop shops.
-As a side job, he also worked in bringing immigrants into the country over from Mexico.
+While living in Chicago, Ayala started off as a car mechanic for his father at General Motors, but eventually strayed into criminality and started stealing cars for chop shops across the city.
+He generated additional income by facilitating the entry of Mexican undocumented immigrants into the United States.

-Ayala was first brought to Miami in 1979 by a job that required him to transport a truck full of used guns from Chicago to Miami.
-Upon arriving with the shipment, he ended up deciding to live in the state.
-Ayala started off his criminal career here by simply shaking people down as a "small-time" enforcer.
+In 1979, a job that required him to transport used guns by truck first took Ayala from Chicago to Miami, after which he decided to stay in the Miami area.
+Here Ayala took on a job as an enforcer, "shaking down" individuals who owed money.